gregtatum/sandbox/README.md

 To load a level using the level manifest:

-	var LevelLoader = require('./LevelLoader');
+	var levelLoader = require('./levelLoader');
-	LevelLoader("demo");
+	levelLoader("demo");

 Loading a new level will load the `levels/demo.js` file.
-It will then destroy the current poem if it exists, and initiate a new one. `LevelLoader` is set as a global variable for debugging purposes.
+It will then destroy the current poem if it exists, and initiate a new one. `levelLoader` is set as a global variable for debugging purposes.

 ### Components